mtharp/wsjtx-mirror/README.rst

    ├── fmtave.out
    ├── fmt.ini
    ├── fmt.out
-   ├── fmtparams.ini
+   ├── pyfmt.ini
    ├── gocal
    ├── hamlib_rig_numbers
    └── pyfmtrc.nix

 ..
 NOTE:: If the the rig selection and comprt settings are correct, you will be presented with an info box stating so.
-The :code:`fmtparams.ini` and :code:`fmt.ini` files are written after a successful CAT connection made by saving your paramerter.
+The :code:`pyfmt.ini` and :code:`fmt.ini` files are written after a successful CAT connection made by saving your paramerter.

 After successful rig control setup, follow the `FMT User Guide`_ to perform the calibration test.